 Saturday, October 7, 2023 | 2:00 – 4:00 PM

-All workshops will be hosted at the Eric P. Newman Education Center (EPNEC) at Washington University School of Medicine, unless otherwise noted below.
+All workshops hosted at the Eric P. Newman Education Center (EPNEC) at Washington University School of Medicine, unless otherwise noted below.

 Mobile Tour: Sponge City in St. Louis – Applying a New Stormwater Management Approaches to Broadway South